Filtered geometric lattices and Lefschetz Section Theorems over the tropical semiring: Lefschetz Section and Vanishing Theorems for -groups.

-\begin{proof}[\textbf{Proof of the tropical Kodaira--Spencer Theorems~\ref{mthm:proj_t_hodge_g}}.]
-We assume that $p\ge 1$, noting that the case when $p=0$ was dealt with already (since $\FF_0\equiv\mbb{Z}$).
-Moreover, we work with the natural coarsest cell structure on the hypersurface $H$.
-We divide the proof into two parts by showing that the maps
+\begin{proof}[\textbf{Proof of the tropical Kodaira--Spencer Theorem~\ref{mthm:proj_t_hodge_g}}.]
+We assume that $p\ge 1$, noting that the case when $p=0$ was dealt with already (since $\FF_0\equiv\mbb{R}$).
+Moreover, we work with the natural coarsest cell structure on the chamber complex $H$.
+As the case of stable intersections is more interesting, we focus on that case in detail here, and leave the details of the nonstable case to the reader.

+As the case of stable intersections is more interesting, we focus on that case in detail here.